Using an Alternative SSH Identity

 To reduce the complexity of the commands a little, I will provide a series of

-commands that will be executed from within the ~/.ssh
+commands that will be executed from within the ~/.ssh directory where the

 other SSH keys and information are stored.
 Effectively, we will create a new